VisTR: Visualizations as Representations for Time-series Table Reasoning: Overview

-\stitle{Visualization Pruning.} In the \emph{visualization pruning} module, we introduce pruning and indexing techniques to enable timely visualization reference retrieval.
-Specifically, visualization pruning works by filtering out less informative visualization references among those with a high degree of similarity, thereby reducing the number of stored visualization references meanwhile keeping key data change patterns.
-In parallel, visualization indexing employs an open-source vector database, Chroma\cite{Chroma}, to efficiently store and retrieve visualization references.
-Here, we use the fine-tuned LVLM to transform all the pruned visualization references into 512-dimensional vectors, which are then indexed by Chroma for rapid and accurate follow-up retrieval.
+\stitle{Visualization Pruning} (Sect.~\ref{ssec:vis_pruning}).
+In the \emph{visualization pruning} module, we introduce pruning and indexing techniques to enable timely visualization reference retrieval.
+Specifically, visualization pruning filters out less informative visualization references by computing the Euclidean distance between visualization vectors and applying a pruning threshold.
+This process reduces the number of stored references while preserving essential data change patterns.
+Concurrently, visualization indexing leverages an open-source vector database, Chroma\cite{Chroma}, to efficiently store and retrieve visualization references.
+Here, we use the fine-tuned MLLM to transform all the pruned visualization references into 512-dimensional vectors, which are then indexed by Chroma for rapid and accurate retrieval.
 This combination of pruning and indexing ensures \tool can swiftly manage and retrieve massive visualization references with precision.

-\stitle{Visualization Interaction.} In the \emph{visualization interaction} module, we introduce a ``decomposing-execution-filling'' strategy to enable the connection of multi-modal user queries with the stored embeddings of visualization references.
+\stitle{Visualization Interaction} (Sect.~\ref{ssec:vis_inter}).
+For \emph{visualization interaction}, we introduce a ``decomposing-execution-filling'' strategy to enable the connection of multimodal user queries with the stored embeddings of visualization references.
 Specifically, the user query is first decomposed into a visualization retrieval task.
-Second, the retrieval task is executed in Chrome to get a retrieved visualization reference.
-Afterward, with the help of the fine-tuned LVLM, the corresponding trend word of the retrieved visualization reference is generated and then filled into the textual response to the user.
-An interactive visual interface with multiple views and rich interactions is also developed to support the iterative table reasoning process.
+Second, the retrieval task is executed in Chroma to obtain the retrieved visualization reference.
+Afterward, with the help of the fine-tuned MLLM, the corresponding trend word of the retrieved visualization reference is generated and then filled into the textual response to the user.
+This strategy mitigates the stochastic nature of LLMs by decomposing queries into deterministic retrieval operations, reducing hallucinations and ensuring consistent results for identical inputs.
+An interactive visual interface is also developed to enable analysts to perform iterative table reasoning tasks, including trend identification, anomaly detection, and pattern comparison.